Canal 5 (Mexican TV channel): History

+The network premiered Dragon Ball Z in 1997.
+Its premiere was originally scheduled for 1 September, but was deferred to the following day, as it had to carry that year's government report from president Ernesto Zedillo.
+The series aired for the next two years and was even shown during prime time.

 1999 saw the beginning of a shift in content providers for Canal 5, which had long been the exclusive Mexican rightsholder to Disney programs such as Chip 'n Dale Rescue Rangers, DuckTales and a Mexican version of Disney Club.
 In 1999, these rights began to migrate to Televisión Azteca and Azteca 7.
-Instead, the network began relying more on Warner Bros., Cartoon Network, PBS Kids, Fox and Nickelodeon programs.
+The network then began relying frequently on programs from MTV Networks International and Warner Bros.
+Entertainment as well as other suppliers.
+On 10 January 2000, the network started airing its first series from Cartoon Network following the signing of a supply contract between Televisa and Turner, the first of which being The Powerpuff Girls and Ed, Edd n Eddy.

 Today, Canal 5 carries children's programs, films and international series, as well as sporting events including UEFA Champions League, UEFA Europa League and FIFA World Cup matches, a limited number of Liga MX fixtures and international matches involving the Mexico national team, and select NFL and NHL games.
-Canal 5 also features some of Televisa's own productions, such as El Chavo Animado and Mujeres Asesinas 3 by Pedro Torres.
+Canal 5 also features some of Televisa's productions, such as El Chavo Animado and Mujeres Asesinas 3 by Pedro Torres.

-In recent years, Canal 5's Twitter page started posting strange and disturbing posts typically between 3-7 am, only to be deleted after said date.
-Since then, the posts have been investigated and widely shared and talked about in the Mexican media.
-Infobae México, a Mexican news site, contacted one of the collaborators of Channel 5.
-However, they claimed they had no knowledge about the disturbing posts.

-English infomercials

-It is quite possible that the first modern infomercial series to run in North America was on San Diego-area television station XETV, which during the 1970s ran a one-hour program every Sunday consisting of advertisements for local homes for sale.
-As the station was actually licensed by the Mexican government to the city of Tijuana, but broadcast all of its programs in English for the U.S. market until 2017 (when it became a pure Spanish-language outlet for Canal 5), the FCC limit at that time of a maximum of 18 minutes of commercials in an hour did not apply to the station.